UbuntuUbuntu Based

 Step 3.
 Installing Gulp.js on Ubuntu 22.04.

-By default, Gulp.js is not available on Ubuntu 22.04 base repository.
+By default, Gulp.js is not available on the Ubuntu 22.04 base repository.
 Now run the following command below to install the Gulp.js package using npm command:

 sudo npm install -g gulp-cli